Yongzheng Emperor: Nian Gengyao and Longkodo

 Nian Gengyao was a supporter of the Yongzheng Emperor long before the latter ascended the throne.
 In 1722, when he was recalling his brother Yinti from the northwest border in Xinjiang, the Yongzheng Emperor appointed Nian as the commander of the Qing army in Xinjiang.
 The situation in Xinjiang at the time was volatile, and a strong general was needed in the area.
 After several military conquests, however, Nian's stature and power grew.
 Some said he began seeing himself as equal to the emperor.
 Seeing Nian as no longer within his control, the Yongzheng Emperor issued an imperial edict demoting Nian to the position of a general of the Hangzhou Command.
 As Nian continued to remain unrepentant, he was eventually given an ultimatum and forced to commit suicide by consuming poison in 1726.

 Longkodo was the commander of the militias stationed at the capital at the time of the Yongzheng Emperor's succession.
-He fell in disgrace in 1728 and died while under house arrest.
+He fell into disgrace in 1728 and died while under house arrest.

 After taking the throne, the Yongzheng Emperor suppressed writings he deemed unfavorable to his court, particularly those with an anti-Manchu bias.
 Foremost among these were those of Zeng Jing, an unsuccessful degree candidate heavily influenced by the 17th-century scholar Lü Liuliang.
 Zeng had been so affected by what he read that he attempted to incite the governor-general of Shaanxi-Sichuan, Yue Zhongqi (a descendant of anti-Jurchen General Yue Fei), to rebel against the Qing government.
 Yue Zhongqi promptly turned him in, and in 1730 news of the case reached the Yongzheng Emperor.
 Highly concerned with the implications of the case, the emperor had Zeng Jing brought to Beijing for trial.
 The emperor's verdict seemed to demonstrate a Confucian sovereign's benevolence: He ascribed Zeng's actions to the gullibility and naïveté of a youth taken in by Lü Liuliang's abusive and overdrawn rhetoric.
 In addition, the emperor suggested that Lü Liuliang's original attack on the Manchus was misplaced, since they had been transformed by their long-term exposure to the civilising force of Confucianism.